histoire-dev/histoire/docs/guide/vue3/stories.md

 This is the default layout, displaying one variant at a time.
 The default behavior is to isolate the story with an iframe.

+Additional `layout` properties:
+- `iframe`: (default: `true`) enables the iframe, useful when your CSS has media queries for responsive design.

 ```vue{4}
 <template>
   <Story